-Tips to Stop a Dog From Fence Fighting with the Neighbor’s Dog
+Tips to Stop Dog Fence Fighting with Neighborhood Dogs

 By: David Codr

-For this Omaha dog training session we work with 6 year-old Pitbull Thor, teaching him to move away instead of running and fence fighting with the neighbor dog.
+In this Omaha dog training session, we address behavioral challenges with 6-year-old Pitbull Thor, focusing on teaching him effective dog fence fighting solutions, encouraging him to choose to move away rather than engage in fence fighting with the neighbor dog.

 Before we worked on stopping the fence fighting with their neighbor’s dog, we spent a considerable amount of time discussing Thor’s needs and the leader follower dynamic in the home.

-If a dog doesn’t have any rules, can nudge or lean on people to tell them to give it attention and it is under exercised, its very common for a dog to get the impression its your leader or needs to protect you.
-Im pretty certain that is a high contributing factor here.
+If a dog doesn’t have any rules, can nudge or lean on people to tell them to give it attention or it is under exercised, it’s very common for a dog to get the impression it’s your leader or needs to protect you.
+I’m pretty certain that is a high contributing factor here.

 After suggesting some creative ways of exercising him inside, sharing rules and how to enforce them, my petting with a purpose and passive training methods, I was ready to share some tips to stop a dog from fence fighting.